nus-cs2103-AY2021S2/tp/docs/team/jamesleeht.md

 * **Review/mentoring contributions**:
     * As team lead, ensured project was running smoothly across milestones
-    * Reviewed PRs and advised teammates on how we should structure our code
+    * Reviewed PRs and advised teammates on code structure
     * Ensured consistency of processes and UG / DG